 Amend the Fair Work Act 2009 to recognise periods of unpaid parental leave (and any paid parental leave) as active service, for the purposes of accruing entitlements related to annual salary increments, superannuation, personal/carers leave and LSL.

 Appendix A: Rationale for SDA policy positions

-SDA policy is driven by providing value to our members whose work is regulated by a broken industrial framework.
-We seek an economic system that supports, protects and advances the interests of working people in this country.
+SDA policy is driven by providing value to our members whose work is regulated by a system that has been failing them for decades.